horseshoe7/WatchCommunicator/README.md

 - Easy to use (says the Author...)
 - Request / Response / Push approach has been realized.
 - Block-based API for handling responses, regardless of whether you've sent your message via the `WCSession` methods that will only work when the device is reachable.
-- Prefers the fastest route of delivery (whether via messageData, applicationContext, or userInfo transfer)
+- Prefers the fastest route of delivery (whether via messageData, applicationContext, userInfoTransfer, or complicationUserInfoTransfer)
 - Straightforward File transfers
 - Receive receipts are echoed back for any non-request.